 Now, save the file, so the changes take place.

-Set Google Analytics Code via a WordPress Plugin
+Set Google Analytics Code via a Plugin

-The second most popular way of setting your GA4 tracking code is by installing a WordPress plugin and adding the code to it, so it does everything else automatically.
-For this reason, download and install a WordPress plugin such as Google Site Kit, Insert Headers and Footers, and GA Google Analytics, or any other that fits your needs.
+Then, download and install a WordPress plugin such as Google Site Kit, Insert Headers and Footers, and GA Google Analytics, or any other that fits your needs.

 Conclusion